sinhapragya7278/sinhapragya7278/README.md

 - 👋 Hi, I’m @sinhapragya7278 with 7 years of expertise in Automation, DevOps, and AI/ML, I'm always eager to learn and improve.
 Your feedback is welcome and appreciated!
 - 👀 I’m interested in Reading books, sketching, gardening, cooking
-- 🌱 I’m currently learning about the customized LLM models and ML
+- 🌱 I’m currently learning about the customized LLM models, AI/ML and different CI/CD tools used in DevOps.
 - 💞️ I’m looking to collaborate on anything you find interesting and valuable
 - 📫 Reach me on my gmail - sinhapragya020@gmail.com
 - 😄 Pronouns: she/her